SamuelTulach/VirusTotalUploader/README.md

 2. Run `nuget restore` to gather the required dependencies
 3. Run `msbuild "VirusTotal Uploader.sln"`
 4. The compiled .exe is in `VirusTotalUploader/VirusTotal Uploader/VirusTotal Uploader/bin/Debug` along with its dependencies.
-    * The first time I build the project it gave a few warnings, but deleting the `VirusTotalUploader/VirusTotal Uploader/VirusTotal Uploader/bin` and rebuilding resulted in 0 warnings.
+    * The first time I build the project it gave a few warnings.
+Deleting the `VirusTotalUploader/VirusTotal Uploader/VirusTotal Uploader/bin` directory and rebuilding resulted in 0 warnings.

+You may now move and run `VirusTotal Uploader.exe` from anywhere you'd like, just as long as the accompaning files are in the same directory as the exe.
+You may also delete the `app.publish` directory along with its contents.

 ## Contributing
 If you have any idea how to make this app better, please create pull request.
 If you find any bug, please create issue.